"Honesty needs no disguise or ornament; be plain." - Thomas Otway

 The fact that you have a legitimate injury means next to nothing when you are going into court asking for money.
 The only thing that matters is, “What can you prove?”
 Not, whether you have a legitimate injury.

-The well paid lawyers hired by the DBA insurance companies have the ways and means to twist things around.
+These highly-paid lawyers working for the DBA insurance companies have the means to twist things around.
 By the time you get to court they may have you second-guessing yourself.
 That is what they do.

 The Defense Base Act (DBA) is very, very different than State workers’ compensation programs.
-Many DBA employees make the mistake of hiring a local workers’ compensation attorney to represent them for their Defense Base Act case.
-This is usually a big mistake.
+So don’t make the mistake, that so many others do, of hiring a local workers’ compensation attorney to represent them or representing themselves for their Defense Base Act case.

 * Discover more common misconceptions about the Defense Base Act on pages 25-29 of the “Win Your Defense Base Act Case” book.

 9. How should I interact with the DBA Insurance adjuster?